 The diagram below is a high-level overview of the key parts of Burp's penetration testing workflow:

 Recon and analysis

 The Proxy tool lies at the heart of Burp's workflow.
-It lets you use your browser to navigate the application, while Burp captures all relevant information and lets you easily initiate further actions.
+It lets you use Burp's embedded browser, or your own external browser, to navigate the application, while Burp captures all relevant information and lets you easily initiate further actions.
 In a typical test, the recon and analysis phase involves the tasks described below.

 Manually map the application

-Using your browser working through Burp Proxy, manually map the application by following links, submitting forms, and stepping through multi-step processes.
+Using your browser while proxying traffic through Burp, manually map the application by following links, submitting forms, and stepping through multi-step processes.
 This process will populate the Proxy history and Target site map with all of the content requested, and (via live scanning) will add to the site map any further content that can be inferred from application responses (via links, forms, etc.).
 You should then review any unrequested items (shown in gray in the site map), and request these using your browser.